josiest/DXARTS-461-Notes/week-01/risset-papers-1.md

 ## Sculpting Sound with Computers

+The intersection of science and music is larger than it may appear

 ### Science and Technology can Benefit from Music

+Science and math has benefited many times from music

+- Organ pipes were tuned to harmonic partials four centuries before Fourier developed Fourier analysis

+- Organ keyboards may be the first "information machines" since the keys were interfaces to specify information that was decoupled from the energy that produced the sound

+- logarithms, modulo and algebraic groups were all used in music before being defined in mathematics

+- Heinrich Schenker introduced tonal theory 50 years before Chomsky developed the conept of generative grammars

 ### Calculating Sounds
 ### Overview of my Musical Work with the Computer